raseels-repos/golang-saas-starter-kit/README.md

 `GitLab Runner` will be installed on this instance and will serve as the bastion that spawns new instances.
 This instance will be a dedicated host since we need it always up and running, thus it will be the standard costs apply.

-    Note: This doesn't have to be a powerful machine since it will not run any jobs itself, a t2.micro instance will do.
+    Note: Since this machine will not run any jobs itself, it does not need to be very powerful.
+A t2.micro instance will be sufficient.
     ```
     Amazon Machine Image (AMI): Amazon Linux AMI 2018.03.0 (HVM), SSD Volume Type - ami-0f2176987ee50226e
     Instance Type: t2.micro